L3gomancer/ImageMagickVisRef/README.md

 `convert in.gif -crop 50x10+10+20 +repage out.gif`
 ![a](images/roe.gif)

 By the way, `+repage` readjusts the canvas to match the final image size after cropping.
-Without it, the original canvas remains with black background
+Without it, the original canvas remains with transparent background
 `convert in.gif -crop 50x10+10+20 out.gif`
 ![a](images/ro.gif)